Yandex Cloud

 value: "20"

-You can get the name of the node where Metrics Provider and the runtime environment will be deployed with a list of cluster nodes:
+You can get the name of the node for deploying Metrics Provider and the runtime environment with the list of cluster nodes:

 kubectl get nodes